A ‘historical epic’ about a Swedish family emigrating to the States, told unhurriedly in the most intimate and natural of ways.

 (Reviewed on Criterion Blu-ray)

 Finally, an early Jan Troell film that I really, really like, after what I felt was a miss for me with his epic debut feature, Here Is Your Life (1966), a beautiful film that I somewhat found difficult to like or enjoy.
-Here in The Emigrants, he has fashioned a two-parter film (the follow-up being 1972’s A New Land) that has a combined running time of more than six hours.
+Here in The Emigrants, he has fashioned a two-parter film (the follow-up being 1972’s The New Land) that has a combined running time of more than six hours.

 In true ‘historical epic’ fashion, The Emigrants charts the life of a Swedish family struggling in their native land, which leads them to make the biggest decision of their lives: to emigrate somewhere.
 Maybe the States, which they have heard so much about—well, that’s where the fields promise bountiful returns; where slaves are treated much better (really?); and where one could work as he shall please.
 It might be hearsay, but hope is a beautiful thing.